projetmooc/edx-platform/docs/en_us/course_authors/source/advanced_problems.rst

 The basic appearance is that of a textbox with a preview box below it.
 The student types in math (see note below for syntax), and a typeset preview appears below it.
 Even complicated math expressions may be entered in.

-For more information about the syntax, look in the course author's documentation, under Appendix E, the section about Numerical Responses.

 **Formats**